vdubya/Revit-Data-Miner/README.md

 ## About
 * The Revit Schedule CSV Parser is a Revit utility that performs a batch extraction to CSV of all Revit schedules from all Revit files in a folder and subfolders.
-* Originally developed by Donovan Justice and Randall Stevens of [AVAIL](https://www.getavail.com/About) as part of the Building Content Summit presentation "Identifying Data Patterns from Professional Practice" by Van Woods.
+* Originally developed by Donovan Justice and Randall Stevens of [AVAIL](https://www.getavail.com/About) in collaboration with Van Woods as part of the Building Content Summit presentation "Identifying Data Patterns from Professional Practice."
 * Licensed with a permissive MIT open source license from AVAIL.
 * Users are encouraged to develop derivatives, enhancements, fixes, documentation, and participate in the submission of crowdsourced data for industry-wide analysis.
 * Please submit improvements.
 To encourage maximum participation, growth, and innovation, users are requested (but not required) to submit Pull Requests to incorporate improvements to the source.